timocp/ruby-calc/README.md

 ### Other Differences

 * `estr` return format is different, intended to be eval'd by ruby rather than calc
+* `nextcand` and `prevcand` return nil instead of 0 if a candidate prime is not found
 * the "error" argument of `factor` is not implemented, mainly because I don't understand the purpose of it.  errors in `factor` will always raise exceptions
 * REDC related functions (`freeredc`, `rcin`, `rcmul`, `rcout`, `rcpow`, `rcsq` are not implemented for now since there are alternatives and anyone wanting the faster modular arithmetic probably shouldn't be using ruby-calc
 * Non-maths builtin functions are not implemented - use the normal ruby way of doing that